 - No TV controls on remote

-Best Gaming Console for Streaming: Xbox One X/S
+Best Gaming Console for Streaming: Xbox Series X/S

-Of the three current-generation video game consoles, the Xbox One is undoubtedly the best entertainment console overall, along with being a popular gaming console.
-It can stream content in 4K and HDR, as well as Dolby Vision once enabled while doubling as a Blu-Ray player.
-And it has an HDMI-In port for passthrough, which you can use to connect your cable box to the console.
+Of the current-generation video game consoles, the Xbox Series X/S is undoubtedly the best entertainment console overall, along with being a popular gaming console.
+Both versions can stream content in 4K and HDR, as well as Dolby Vision, though only the Series X comes with a physical Blu-ray Drive.

-This generation of Xbox consoles is coming to an end with the arrival of the Xbox Series S and X, but these new consoles are removing the HDMI-In port, as well as the optical audio port for connecting it to a sound system.
-So while they'll still be just as handy for streaming content, they're not quite the same in terms of acting as a total entertainment hub.
+Unfortunately, this generation of Xbox consoles are removing the HDMI-In port, as well as the optical audio port for connecting it to a sound system.
+So while they'll still be just as handy for streaming content, they're not quite the same as the Xbox One series in terms of acting as a total entertainment hub.

 - Supports 4K, HDR, and Dolby Vision